Ken Novak: Professional career

-Strong enough to bench-press 475 pounds, the 6-foot-7 Novak was regarded as a top tier professional football prospect and was selected by the Baltimore Colts of the National Football League (NFL) in the first round of the 1976 NFL draft.
-He was the 20th overall pick from the 1976 talent pool.
+Strong enough to bench-press 475 pounds, the 6-foot-7 Novak was regarded as a top tier professional football prospect and was selected 20th overall by the Baltimore Colts of the National Football League (NFL) in the first round of the 1976 NFL draft.

 Novak was unable to crack the Colts' starting roster, however, and was limited to a reserve role as a defensive tackle.
 He saw action in 11 games off the bench for the Colts in 1976, recording a quarterback sack among his six solo tackles during this rookie year.

 During the 1977 season he was similarly filled mostly a reserve role, contributing just 8 tackles (4 solo) and a fumble recovery in the 12 games in which he saw action.

 Unable to live up to the lofty expectations of his draft position, the Colts released Novak on August 29, 1978, just ahead of the 1978 season.
 He remained a free agent until signed by the Cleveland Browns on December 15 of that year — just two days before the final game of the season, in which he did not play.

 The Browns released Novak on August 6, 1979, and he was claimed the next day on waivers by the Minnesota Vikings.
 He did not report, however, and was on retired reserve for the entire 1979 NFL season.
 He was reinstated on May 20, 1980, but did not play in the NFL again.